Aidan Nelson

 Unity C# library for control of a 3DOF motion platform

-Neural networks trained in Unity's ML-Agents reinforcement learning platform and ported to TensorflowJS.
+Porting neural networks trained in Unity's ML-Agents reinforcement learning platform for use on the web with TensorflowJS.

 Refracting Rays